- About Us

 How do I instruct a barrister at Six Pump Court?

-Barristers at Six Pump Court Chambers that are qualified to accept direct instructions are:-
+Barristers at Six Pump Court Chambers that are qualified to accept direct instructions under the Public Access Scheme are:-

 Stephen Hockman QC